 - Outlook 2007: C:\Program Files (x86)\Microsoft Office\Office12

-Please note that if you are using a 64-bit version of Windows, the ScanPST.exe tool may be in the Program Files folder instead of the Program Files (x86) folder.
+Please note that if you use a 64-bit version of Windows, the ScanPST.exe tool may be in the Program Files folder instead of the Program Files (x86) folder.

 - Double-click on the exe file to open it.